Crash Nitro Kart (PlayStation 2, GameCube, Xbox)

 A variable for game mode descriptions would be originally present in the menus.
 Text leftovers of this feature are still present in the demo versions.

-A scrapped game mode in which, according to the game mode descriptions left over in the demos, players would have to finish first with the crystal limit to win the race.
+A scrapped game mode.
+It appears to match one of two game mode descriptions left over in the demos, saying that players would have to finish first with the crystal limit to win the race.
+There is another description with a similar objective, but given its placement, it most likely belongs to...

 The game has duplicates of some text strings for specific parts of the game; "CRYSTAL ARENA" appears twice each alongside strings related to Aku Aku and Uka Uka hints.
 There is also a third "CRYSTAL ARENA" string.
 Given its placement alongside other game mode strings used in race intros, this is most likely unused text for a Crystal Arena race intro.
 In the final game, Crystal Arenas don't have intros.